Vision-At-SEECS/Google_Earth_Engine_Starter/README.md

 1. Clone or download this repository to your local machine.
 2. Choose the video tutorial you want to explore and navigate to its respective folder.
-3. Inside each video folder, you'll find JavaScript code examples and a detailed README with instructions and explanations.
+3. Inside each video folder, you'll find JavaScript code examples along with detailed instructions and explanations.

 Feel free to explore the videos and code examples at your own pace.
 Each folder contains all the resources you need to follow along.